 The Master of Science degree program in College Student Personnel Administration prepares outstanding generalists for a broad range of entry-level and mid-level positions in student life, student development, student services, and other professional staff areas in institutions of higher education.
 The curriculum integrates theory and practice in classroom and field-based settings to graduate professionals with the necessary knowledge, skills, commitment to ethics, respect for diversity, and caring to enrich the lives of students.
 The curriculum meets the standards set by the Council for the Advancement of Standards in Higher Education for Student Affairs graduate preparation programs.

-A major strength of the CSPA program is the close partnerships between the program and student affairs professionals on the campus.
-Practitioners in student life, housing, student activities, the campus union, and a variety of other settings mentor and teach students in the program.
-Students benefit from working closely with recognized leaders in their areas of expertise.
+If you are planning to move on campus, a major strength of the CSPA program is the close partnerships between the program and student affairs professionals.
+If you have a full time job, the online curriculum can be utilized immediately in everyday practice.
+In the CSPA program, you will be mentored and taught by practitioners in student life, housing, student activities, the campus union, and a variety of other settings using real-world applications, working closely with leaders in student affairs and college administration.

 Submit a transcript showing an earned bachelor’s degree from an accredited institution with an overall undergraduate grade-point average of at least 2.70, or a 3.0 in the final 60 hours (requirements for those receiving a graduate assistantship may be higher).
 The transcript is submitted with the online application to the graduate school (see application process below).
 A copy of the transcript (or transcripts) will be sent to the CSPA Program Coordinator with the graduate application.